 - 1 tsp cinnamon

 Step #3: Heat the coconut oil and maple syrup on the stove.
-Pour over the coconut and nuts mixture and stir to coat.
+Pour over the coconut and nut mixture and stir well.

-Step #4: Spread the mixture evenly on the baking tray and place in the oven for 15-20 minutes, turning the tray halfway through the baking time.
-Bake until the granola is golden.
-Once toasted to your liking, remove the tray from the oven and allow to cool.
+Step #4: Spread the mixture on the baking tray and bake for 15-20 minutes, turning the tray halfway through the baking time.

 - ¼ cup pumpkin seeds